wenjin-cao/python_spring17/midterm/readme.md

 # Midterm Exam - Spring 2017

-- Total Points : `100`
-- Deadline : `March 6th, 11:59 PM`
-- Submission type : `Markdown document + Ipynb Notebook`
-what data you had, how you obtained it, how is it stored, what analysis have you done, what information did you get etc etc.
+hat data you had, how you obtained it, how is it stored, what analysis have you done, what information did you get etc etc.
 ---

 ### Question 1